tetsuo/tetsuo.github.io/articles/warp.md

 ---
-title: Experimenting with Functional Abstractions in Go
+title: Experimenting with functional abstractions in Go
-cover_title: Experimenting with Functional Abstractions in Go
+cover_title: Experimenting with functional abstractions in Go
-description: Experimenting with Functional Abstractions in Go
+description: Experimenting with Go's generics and their effectiveness in modeling functional abstractions
 tags: go,fp,lang
 published: 2024-08-30T00:00:00
-updated: 2025-02-16T00:00:00
+updated: 2025-03-30T13:37:00
 ---

-> [**warp**](https://github.com/tetsuo/warp) is a collection of functional data types built to experiment with Go's generics and their effectiveness in modeling functional abstractions.
+> [**warp**](https://github.com/tetsuo/warp) is a tiny collection of functional data types built to experiment with Go's generics and their effectiveness in modeling functional abstractions.

 The introduction of [**generics**](https://go.dev/blog/intro-generics) in Go 1.18—a long-awaited feature enabling parametric polymorphism—has greatly expanded the language's potential for unlocking new functional paradigms, offering an exciting new playground for nerds like myself to explore.